Opus Incertum Collection

 The joy of colour is at the heart of each Opus Incertum piece.
 We used only natural gemstones such as blue agate, green turquoise, green-blue chalcedony, lapis lazuli, turquoise, green agate, phrenite, chrysophase, blue topaz and crystal quartz set in 18k yellow gold.

-Seven gemstones alternate with open links as a pathway.
-The gems, blue and green agate, green and blue turquoise, green-blue chalcedony, lapis lazuli, phrenite, chrysophase, blue topaz and crystal quartz are set in 18k yellow gold.
+Ten gemstones alternate with open links as a pathway.
+The gems, blue and green agate, green and blue turquoise, green-blue chalcedony, lapis lazuli, phrenite, chrysophase, blue topaz, London blue topaz and crystal quartz are set in 18k yellow gold.
 The top of the links are polished, while the side have an hand-engraved Florentine finish.
-The bracelet comes in 17 cm and 18.5 cm or made to order if necessary.
+The bracelet comes in 17 cm and 19 cm or made to order if required.

 We went through great lengths to find the perfect colours and combinations, ranging from deep night blue over turquoise to blue-green to intense green.
 We paired and layered natural gemstones to obtain an abundance of colour and unexpected hues.
 The domes are irregularly facetted from both sides, as a reminder of the opus incertum roads.